cjratcliff/ml-compiled/docs/computer_vision.rst

 COCO
 _________
-Common objects in context.
+Common Objects in COntext.
 A dataset for image recognition, segmentation and captioning.

 MNIST
 ________